Mater Dei Senior Claudia Duncan Shines as February’s Youth of the Month

 Though she hasn’t decided yet which college she’ll attend, Claudia plans to study actuarial science.

-As February’s Youth of the Month, Claudia is now a finalist for Youth Resources’ Youth of the Year Award.
-It will be presented at Youth Resources’ 24th Annual Hall of Fame Celebration in April 2018.
+As February’s Youth of the Month, Claudia is now a finalist for Youth Resources’ Youth of the Year award, presented annually at YR’s Hall of Fame Celebration.

 To nominate a student (ages 5-18) for Youth of the Month, click here.